devcore24/supabash/README.md

 **Supabash is for educational purposes and authorized security auditing only.**

 Usage of Supabash for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state, and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ---

+## 📄 License

+Supabash is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See `LICENSE`.

+---